-If you have a dream to sit peacefully in the company of mountain gorillas in Rwanda, track rhino in Kenya or to see as many big cats as possible in the Serengeti, we’re experts at creating tailor-made journeys to give you the best opportunity to fulfil those long awaited ambitions.
+If you have a dream to sit peacefully in the company of mountain gorillas in Rwanda, track rhinos in Kenya or to see as many big cats as possible in the Serengeti, we’re experts at creating tailor-made journeys to give you the best opportunity to fulfil those long-awaited ambitions.

 5. Rwanda – Gorilla Trekking

 Chimpanzee and other primate trekking activities

 Explore beautiful Lake Kivu with its sandy beaches and safe swimming

 Experience the vibrant and warm culture of Rwanda

 There are very few wildlife experiences which compare with the chance to spend time with one of our closest living relatives, the mountain gorillas.
 Being able to spend time with these noble primates in their natural environment is simply an unforgettable experience.